All Episodes

 This is just Virginia and Maryland.

-I'm now since they're exit polling me and uh and talk radio, uh I'm wondering, are they also exit polling uh what percentage of voters are influenced by Bill Crystal and David Brooks uh and uh and and some of the other McCaniacs in the establishment side of the Republican Party.
+Now, since they're exit polling me and talk radio, I'm wondering, are they also exit polling what percentage of voters are influenced by Bill Crystal and David Brooks and some of the other McCainiacs in the establishment side of the Republican Party?

-Now, I just gave you the exit poll data.
+Now, I just gave you the exit poll data for Virginia.

 In Maryland, it was somewhat different.

-Maryland's an odds that even the Republicans there are uh in most of this are pretty liberal, pretty moderate.
+Maryland's odds, even the Republicans there are, in most of this, are pretty liberal and pretty moderate.

 This electorate enjoys listening to conservative talk radio.

-In fact, 62 percent say they listen at least occasionally.
+In fact, 62% say they listen at least occasionally.

-Later on, uh Ms. O'Donnell returned to pronounce that in Maryland they're listening, but they're not doing as they're told.
+Later on, Ms. O'Donnell returned to pronounce that in Maryland, they're listening, but they're not doing as they're told.

-In our exit polls, we checked on whether these GOP voters listened to conservative talk radio.
+In our exit polls, we checked on whether these GOP voters listen to conservative talk radio.

 And in Maryland, we found that 31% said they tune in frequently, 34% listen occasionally.

-That's a pretty big audience for Maryland, for talk show hosts like Rush Limbaugh and Laura Ingraham, who've been saying that John McCain is not conservative enough.
+That's a pretty big audience for Maryland for talk show hosts like Rush Limbaugh and Laura Ingram who've been saying that John McCain is not conservative enough.

-So we ask these voters if what they're listening to is what they're buying.
+So we asked these voters if what they're listening to is what they're buying.

 And we found that among this very conservative electorate, less than half think he's not conservative enough.